sst/guide/_examples/how-to-add-auth0-authentication-to-a-serverless-api.md

 }
 ```

-Now we'll need to get the IAM credentials for the identity user.
+Now we'll use that to get the IAM credentials for the identity user.
+Use the same `--logins` option as the command above.

 ``` bash
 $ aws cognito-identity get-credentials-for-identity \